 Alzheimer's is a global health problem with more than six million people living with the disease in the United States alone.
 Tremendous gains have been made in the understanding of the science and basic biology underlying Alzheimer's and other dementias.
 These advances are leading to great strides in strategies for treatment, prevention, detection, diagnostics and therapeutic interventions.
 The Alzheimer's Association is a global leader in research, mobilizing the field to advance the vision of a world without Alzheimer's and all other dementia.

-The lecture will be presented by Claire Day, Chief Program Officer, Alzheimer's Association of Northern California and Northern Nevada.
+The lecture will be presented by Claire Day, Chief Program Officer, Alzheimer's Association of Northern California and Northern Nevada, and Ariana Myers.

 Join us to learn more about:

 - The Landscape of Alzheimer's and Dementia Science